 Sandbox Routing

-FiscalAPI uses a Stripe-like test/live mode to route transactions to sandbox or production tax authority endpoints.
-The mode is determined per request by your API key prefix.
+Zyntem uses a Stripe-like test/live mode to route transactions to sandbox or production tax authority endpoints.
+For the Cloud API, the mode is determined per request by your API key prefix.
+For Embedded Local SDKs, you set the environment at initialization time.
+Both paths use the same zyn_test_ / zyn_live_ key distinction.

 How it works